Chowan sheriff: 4 arrested in Edenton woman's shooting death - NewsBreak

 Four people — two men and two women — have been arrested in connection with the shooting death of an Edenton woman last month.

-Macendrick Amondez Smith of Tyner and Siete Tyhee Lee Baker of Ahoskie were arrested Friday and charged with murder in the June 28 shooting death of Lakita Morring, the Chowan Sheriff’s Office said in a press release.
+Macendrick Amondez Smith of Tyner and Siete Tyhee Lee Baker of Ahoskie were arrested Thursday and charged with murder in the death of Lakita Morring on June 28, the Chowan Sheriff's Office said in a press release Friday.

 Smith and Baker are being held at the Chowan Detention Center without bond.
-Miller and Carter were confined at Albemarle District Jail in lieu of $25,000 secured bonds.
-They were released after posting bond, a jail official said.
+Miller and Carter were confined at Albemarle District Jail in lieu of $25,000 secured bonds but released after posting bond, a jail official said.

 The arrests follow an investigation conducted by both the Chowan Sheriff's Office and the State Bureau of Investigation.